alx2009/K197Control/README.md

 DISCLAIMER: Please note that the purpose of this repository is educational.
 Any use of the information for any other purpose is under own responsibility.

-Furthermore, this library has been tested with only one card and one voltmeter.
-It may or may not work elsewhere, e.g. due to different firmware revisions of the card or the voltmeter.
+Furthermore, this library has been tested with only one card (mod.
+1972A) and one voltmeter (mod.
+197A, SW revision level A01).
+It may or may not work elsewhere, e.g. due to different firmware revision.

 Installation and use
 ----------------------